Set up custom package repositories

 • Use package manager integrations to simplify scanning when authentication to private repositories is not part of standard manifest or settings files.

-• Package manager integrations allow you to set custom registries for each package ecosystem and the priority of each registry for scanning.
+• Package manager integrations allow you to set custom repositories for each package ecosystem and the priority of each repository for scanning.

 To set up a package manager integration: